Home

-Keeling discovered very early that CO2 in the Earth's atmosphere cycles daily.
-CO2 in the air increases measurably at night when plants shut down photosynthesis for the day, and then hits a low in the sunny afternoon as the plants go full steam turning CO2 into vegetables.
-A few years later Keeling observed a second cycle: a hemispherical seasonal cycle of CO2, low in summer and peaking in the winter for the same reason CO2 peaks at night: no greens at work to eat it.
-But it is the third trend Keeling discovered that has focused attention on the dynamics of the atmosphere.
-Keeling noticed that the lowest level of CO2, no matter where or when, would never sink beyond 315 ppm.
-This threshold was the ambient, global CO2 level.
+Keeling discovered that CO2 in the Earth's atmosphere cycles daily.
+CO2 in air increases at night when plants shut down photosynthesis for the day, and then hits a low in the sunny afternoon as the plants go full steam turning CO2 into vegetables.
+A hemispherical seasonal cycle of CO2, low in summer and peaking in the winter for the same reason CO2 peaks at night: no greens at work to eat it.
+But a third trend discovered that that the lowest level of CO2, no matter where or when, never sink beyond 315 ppm.
+This is the the ambient, global CO2 level.
 And he noticed that every year it rose a little higher.
 By now, it's 350 ppm.
-Recently, other researchers have spotted in Keeling's meticulous recordings a fourth trend: the seasonal cycle is increasing in amplitude.
+Recently, other researchers have spotted in fourth trend: the seasonal cycle is increasing in amplitude.
 It is as if the planet breathes yearly, summer (inhale) to winter (exhale), and its breath is getting deeper and deeper.
 Is Gaia hyperventilating or gasping?

 Carbon dioxide is essential for internal respiration in a human body.
 Internal respiration is a process, by which oxygen is transported to body tissues and carbon dioxide is carried away from them.